podigee/device_detector/README.md

 DeviceDetector is a precise and fast user agent parser and device detector written in Ruby, backed by the largest and most up-to-date user agent database.

 DeviceDetector will parse any user agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
+DeviceDetector detects thousands of user agent strings, even from rare and obscure browsers and devices.

 The DeviceDetector is optimized for speed of detection, by providing optimized code and in-memory caching.